EzeAGB/UG_FCS_Deber4_HtmlFromPhp/README.md

 - Carnet: 24003175

 ## Disclaimer 🤗:
 No birds were harmed.
-This image was generated with **Leonardo AI**.
+This image was generated with **Leonardo AI** 🤖.
 Don't try to feed a bird with milk, you might kill them. 🦜☠️